Hacking Chinese

 Skritter review: Forgetting curve and spaced repetition

-This shows the principle of spaced repetition.
-You first learn something in the top left corner, but if you don’t review, you follow the dotted grey line to oblivion.
-If you review according to a certain schedule, you make sure that you review those characters and words at risk of being forgotten.
-The more solid your knowledge becomes, the flatter the curve and the longer you can wait between reviews.
+This image shows the principle of spaced repetition.
+You first learn something in the top left corner, but over time, if you don’t review, you follow the dotted grey line to oblivion.
+If you review according to a certain schedule, you make sure that you review those characters and words at risk of being forgotten, and more solid your knowledge becomes, the flatter the curve and the longer you can wait between reviews.
 Surf that top curve!

 The principles of active recall and spaced repetition are not secrets.
-Indeed, they have been thoroughly researched over decades and there are many apps that make use of them to help you learn anything you want, from chemistry to anatomy.
+Indeed, they have been thoroughly researched over decades and many apps make use of them to help you learn anything you want, from chemistry to anatomy.
+Using apps that rely on active recall and spaced repetition is standard practice in many educational settings where students need to memorise copious amounts of facts, such as medical school.

-However, apps that help you learn anything don’t have very good support for learning specific things.
+However, apps that help you learn anything don’t have particularly good support for learning specific things.
 Learning Chinese characters is not like learning chemistry or anatomy.
-It’s not even like learning Korean or Russian, let alone Spanish or French.
+It’s not even like learning Spanish or French, or even Korean or Russian.
+It is like learning Japanese, though, which is why Skritter also has a sister app for that.

 Enter: Skritter

 I have tried all solutions I can find that combine both active recall via flashcards and spaced repetition, but the only one I’m using daily for learning and remembering characters is Skritter.
-If I could send a tool back in time to when I first started learning to write characters more than a decade ago, it would be Skritter.
+If I could send a tool back in time to when I first started learning to write characters in 2007, it would be Skritter.

 Skritter combines the power of active recall and spaced repetition with unique features for learning to read and write Chinese characters.

-Personally, I’m lazy and don’t want to spend more time than necessary to remember the roughly 6000 characters I’ve learnt over the years.
+I’m lazy and don’t want to spend more time than necessary to remember the 6000+ characters I’ve learnt over the years.
 Skritter offers the most efficient solution to do this.

 Chinese-specific learning and reviewing done right

-Here are a few reasons why I think Skritter is the best tool available for learning and reviewing Chinese characters, regardless if you’re a beginner or a Chinese teacher like me (more about that later):
+Here are a few reasons why I think Skritter is the best tool available for learning and reviewing Chinese characters, regardless of whether you’re a beginner or a Chinese teacher like me (more about that later):

-1. Skritter review: Stuck on a character?Smooth on-screen handwriting enables you to actively recall how to write the characters wherever you are.
-This is as close as you can get to writing on paper while still retaining all the benefits of writing on a screen.
-Stroke order ceases to be a problem and the step to writing for real is very small.
+1. Skritter review: Stuck on a character?Smooth on-screen handwriting enables you to actively practise how to write the characters wherever you are.
+This is as close as you can get to writing on paper while still retaining all the benefits of digital learning.
+You learn stroke order as if by magic and the step to writing on paper is small.
 If you want to upgrade your experience, you can buy a cheap mesh-tip stylus.
 I use those from a brand called The Friendly Swede, and while I am a Swede and friendly to boot, the overlap is pure coincidence!

-3. Skritter review: Study anywhere, sync onlineSynchronised handling of what you have learnt allows you to access your account from both iOS and Android, as well as your computer.
-Your data is always synced and kept up-to-date.
-Furthermore, Skritter keeps track of your learning, both of individual characters and words, using all this information to schedule reviews to boost your learning as much as possible.
+3. Skritter review: Study anywhere, sync onlineSynchronised handling of what you have learnt allows you to access your account from multiple devices, wherever you are.
+Want to learn new characters in front of your computer, but then review during the day on your phone?
+No problem!
+Your data is always synced and kept up to date.
+Furthermore, Skritter keeps track of your learning, both for individual characters and words, using all this information to schedule reviews to boost your learning as much as possible.

 4. Tons of high-quality decks ready to study.
-While research shows that you’re better off creating and curating your own word lists, not everybody has the time to do that.
-In Skritter, you can study the vocabulary for hundreds of textbooks or choose among thousands of other lists, both those created by the Skritter team and those created by users.
-For example, you can study my 100 most common radical list in Skritter.
+In Skritter, you can study the vocabulary for hundreds of textbooks or choose among thousands of other lists, both created by the Skritter team and by users.
+For example, you can study my 100 most common radical list in Skritter!

 5. Skritter review: In-app educational Chinese videosExtended content for embedded learning.
-To widen the scope a bit and include characters and words in a meaningful context, Skritter offers videos and associated lists you can learn from, directly in the app.
-You can also create your own lists based on videos, regardless if you’re a teacher wanting to use Skritter to teach your students or if you’re a student yourself who just found an interesting video.
+To widen the scope and include characters and words in a meaningful context, Skritter offers videos and associated lists you can learn from, directly in the app.
+You can also create your own lists based on videos, regardless of whether you’re a teacher wanting to use Skritter with your students or if you’re a student yourself who just found an interesting video.
 Many of Skritter’s own videos are available for free on YouTube!
-One of my favourites so far is this one about working out in Chinese.
+One of my favourites so far is this one about working out in Chinese, but there are many more.

 6. Fun and addictive.
 Skritter offers measurable progress on your journey towards literacy; every character and word you learn is registered and visible.
-Even though the app doesn’t offer much in terms of gamification (time trial is an exception), it’s still fun and addictive in a way that pen and paper never is for me.
+Even though the app doesn’t offer much in terms of gamification (though there is a time trial mode), it’s still fun and addictive.

 Skritter has a completely free guest experience, so if you want to check it out for yourself, just download it, pick a list appropriate for your level and try it out!
 Please use this link to sign up on the website, which will automatically grant you 10% off any subscription plan if you decide to subscribe.
 Signing up is free, though, so you don’t need to commit to anything!
-Once you’ve signed up on the website, you can then study on iOS, Android or keep using the browser version.
+To get the discount, you need to sign up on the website, but you can then study on iOS, Android or keep using the browser version.

 Skritter: More than just a review tool

 At its core, Skritter is a tool to learn and remember Chinese characters and words.
-This is great, but not really enough for beginners.
+This is great, but not enough for beginners.
 What characters and words are you supposed to learn?
 And what about making sense of how characters work?
-Simply adding them and reviewing them over and over without understanding what you’re doing is not a good idea.
+Simply adding them and reviewing them over and over without understanding what you’re doing is both tedious and ineffective.

 Fortunately, this is an area where Skritter is developing rapidly.
-Early this year, the Skritter Character Course was released, teaching the fundamentals of Chinese characters, including 150 common characters and components, all packaged nicely in 16 short video lessons.
+The best example of this (in my humble opinion) is the Skritter Character Course, where you learn the fundamentals of Chinese characters, including 150 common characters and components, all packaged nicely in 16 short video lessons.
 All this is available in-app at no extra cost at all!
 Here’s a trailer introducing the course:

 Skritter: Who is it for?

-As I mentioned earlier, Skritter really is for all levels of learners, but since we all have different needs, here’s a quick breakdown on what I think is the biggest utility with Skritter for different learners:
+As I mentioned earlier, Skritter is for all levels of learners, but since beginner, intermediate and advanced learners need different things, here’s a quick breakdown of what I think is the biggest utility of Skritter for different learners:

 1. Skritter review: Learn the stroke order of Chinese charactersAs a beginnerlearning characters can be very confusing.
-You’re probably frustrated and maybe even annoyed by stroke order.
-Isn’t it hard enough to learn characters and now you tell me I have to care about stroke order too?
-Yes, you do need to care about stroke order, but if you use Skritter, you will learn the rules more or less automatically.
-Like mentioned earlier, there is a featured deck with an accompanying video that is completely free, you don’t even need to register an account!
+You might be frustrated and even annoyed by stroke order.
+Isn’t it hard enough to learn characters, and now you tell me I must care about stroke order too?
+Yes, you do need to care about stroke order, but if you use Skritter, you will learn the rules automatically.
+As mentioned earlier, there is a featured deck with an accompanying video that is completely free, you don’t even need to register an account to use it!

 2. Skritter review: Rote learning doesn't workAs an intermediate learner, you’re passed the initial hump.
-You know the basics of how characters work and stroke order isn’t a big problem anymore.
+You know the basics of how characters work and stroke order isn’t as bad as it used to be.
 But there are so many characters to learn!
-You need maybe 3500-4000 just to be able to read normal text freely.
-This is not something that can be conquered quickly, the only thing that works is building daily routines, batten down the hatches and never give up.
-Skritter makes sure you don’t forget what you’ve learnt.
+You need maybe 3500-4000 just to be able to read normal texts without using a dictionary all the time.
+This is not something that can be conquered quickly; the only thing that works is building good habits, batten down the hatches and never give up.
+Skritter makes sure you don’t forget what you’ve learnt and provides extra information when you need it.

 3. Skritter review: Minimum effort approach to learning Chinese charactersAs an advanced learner, I find Skritter immensely useful.
-It’s part of my minimum-effort approach to writing Chinese characters by hand, which in essence consists of reading, typing, Skritter and some communicative handwriting (such as writing notes or chat messages on your phone by hand).
+It’s part of my minimum-effort approach to writing Chinese characters by hand, which consists of reading, typing, Skritter and some communicative handwriting (such as writing notes or chat messages on your phone by hand).
 I teach Chinese and want to be able to write things by hand on the whiteboard when I need to.
-Skritter stops me from worrying about that too much.
+Skritter helps me stop worrying about that too much.

 Naturally, Skritter is focused on vocabulary in general and Chinese characters in particular.
-If you’re not interested in the written language, Skritter is not for you.
-I suggest you check out Anki instead.
+While you don’t have to study writing in Skritter, if you’re not interested in the written language at all, I suggest you check out Anki instead.

 Skritter: How do you get it?

-The best thing with Skritter is that you don’t have to commit to anything to try it out.
-The guest experience actually contains a lot of content, completely free without an expiry date.
+The best thing about Skritter is that you don’t have to commit to anything to try it out.
+The guest experience contains a lot of content, completely free without an expiry date.
 As mentioned before, please use this link to sign up on the website, which will automatically grant you 10% off if you later decide to subscribe.
-This is for your first purchase, regardless of how long you subscribe for.
+This is for your first purchase, regardless of how long you subscribe.

 Skritter: How should you use it?

-How to learn and review characters for the best long-term result is a topic that goes well beyond the scope of this article, but I’ll give some advice specifically for using Skritter:
+How to learn and review characters for the best long-term result is a topic that goes well beyond the scope of this review, but I’ll give some advice specifically for using Skritter:

 1. Skritter review: Learn how Chinese characters workDrill down – Most Chinese characters are made up of combinations of the same few hundred components.
 Skritter shows you the breakdown for each character, allowing you to make sense of the chaos.
-You can also add the components as items to learn and review in their own right.
+You can also add the components as items to learn and review as well.
 My own 100 most common radical list is available for study, for example.

-2. Make mnemonics Using clever memory techniques can boost learning and retention a lot and also makes learning fun.
+2. Make mnemonics Using clever memory techniques can boost learning and retention a lot and also make learning fun.
 In Skritter, you can either rely on existing mnemonics or add your own.
-As usual, research suggest that putting in the extra effort and creating your own is better than relying on those created by others.
+As usual, research suggests that putting in the extra effort and creating your own is better than relying on those created by others.
 Make it personal!

 5. Enable raw squigs – Normally, Skritter will register each stroke you make, and if it’s correct, it will draw an idealised version of that stroke.
 This is neat because rather than looking at my own, ugly handwriting, it shows me a good model character.
-However, this obviously doesn’t happen when you write on normal paper and is at best a crutch, but can also be regarded as a kind of cheating.
+However, this doesn’t happen when you write on paper and is at best a crutch but can also be regarded as a kind of cheating.
 I suggest that all non-beginners turn on raw squigs.
-It will show you exactly what you write until you finish the whole character, then it will show you the right answer.
+It will show you exactly what you write until you finish the whole character, and then it will show you the right answer.
+There’s also rawest squigs, which does the same but doesn’t check if each stroke is correct.
+This is the only writing mode I use these days.

 6. Skritter review: Customize your studyingCram when you need to – As I said in the introduction to this article, spaced repetition massively outperforms massed repetition in long-term learning, but research shows that cramming does work well in the short term.
-If you have an exam, make use of Skritter’s test mode, which allows you to drill a set of characters until you’re confident you know them really well.
+If you have an exam, make use of Skritter’s test mode, which allows you to drill a set of characters until you’re confident you know them well, it will even show you what you got wrong so you can focus on those.
 Naturally, if you review diligently, you should know most of them already, but why risk your grades?

 Skritter: How do I use it?

-However, everybody forgets how to write characters, even native speakers!
-If you’ve taken a Chinese course, you have probably noticed that even your native teacher forgets characters sometimes.
+Everybody forgets how to write characters sometimes, even native speakers!
+If you’ve taken a Chinese course, you might have noticed that even your teacher forgets characters sometimes, even if they grew up with the language.

 I don’t write Chinese by hand much these days, but I value the ability to be able to write any character when I need to.
-At the moment of writing, I have around 5000 unique characters active in Skritter.
+Now I have around five thousand unique characters active in Skritter, having scaled down a bit from the six-thousand figure I mentioned earlier.
 I focus mostly on writing single characters and rely on reading and listening for word-level review, but please note that this is not a feasible approach for beginners and intermediate learners!
-Your primary concern should be to learn words.
+Your primary concern should be to learn words, not individual characters.

 Skritter review: How does it handle traditional characters?